ajglodowski/TVShowApp/README.md

 ## Databases

+The data is currently stored on Firebase NoSQL Firestore Database.
+This was chosen due to the fact that it allows for authentication, specialized queries, and better data mapping.
+The current limitations are that the object mapping does not seem precise (GraphQL?) and there are enormous amounts of reads per user that needs to be cleaned up.

-The data is stored on a Firebase NoSQL Realtime Database and accessed primarily through REST apis.
-This was chosen due the fact that the existing data was stored in json files and this allowed easiest conversion.
-Firestore or a SQL database with better object mapping is more ideal and a future todo.
-It was previously stored in json files on this repo and because of that, the number of commits on the repo is inflated.
+The data used to be stored on a Firebase NoSQL Realtime Database and accessed primarily through REST APIs.
+This was due to the fact that it was easy to transfer over from the existing JSON files that stored the data.
+Those previous JSON files were stored in this repo and because of that, the number of commits on the repo is inflated.

 ## Swift Language